2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 <sup>^</sup> there is some known problem in OCR, e.g. J was wrongly recognized as ]

+#Convert the coordinates to WGS84
+QGIS[6] can help to convert the coordinates from Hong Kong 1980 Grid System to WGS84.
+Also, it can help to save it as JSON file.
+Here is the details:

+	1. Layer > Add Delimited Text Layer
+	2. Select the csv file, then press OK button
+	3. Select Hong Kong 1980 Grid System
+	4. In Layer panel, right click the layer, select Save As
+	5. Choose the output path
+	6. In CRS entry, click Browse button, select WGS84
+	7. Press OK button

+I used macro [7] to process all the data files.

 #Alternative solution
 [This section can be omitted if you are not interested]